This post may contain affiliate links.

 In 1983, a little over a decade after the designer’s death, Karl Lagerfeld was appointed as the new creative director of the House, and with his arrival came many more shoe designs.
 When Lagerfeld joined the House of Chanel he made it a point to look to Coco Chanel’s life and earlier designs for inspiration.
 This is how the two-tone design returned.

 Over the years, the beige and black design of those first Chanel slingbacks became emblematic of the house’s diverse footwear options, with pumps, ballerina shoes, boots, and even espadrilles being released in the same color pattern, along with other two-tone options.
-Every season Karl Lagerfeld chooses a new color palette to introduce, both in solids and two-tones.
+Every season Karl Lagerfeld chose a new color palette to introduce, both in solids and two-tones.

 These days you will see all kinds of color options in recent Chanel collections, with lots of iconic Chanel shoes released each season featuring a lot of black as well as bronze, copper, and gold metallics, silver and white, nautical reds and blues, as well as clear PVC shoes and boots.